Viniski/RealMadryt.pl-by-Viniski-frontend/README.md

 ## Descriptions

-The application contains several articles, the ability to search them through the search engine placed in the header of the page.
-You can comment on articles after creating an account or logging in, also using external portals: google and github.
-Comments can be added, edited, deleted and reply to comments from other users.
+- The application contains several articles, the ability to search them through the search engine placed in the header of the page.
+- You can comment on articles after creating an account or logging in, also using external portals: google and github.
+- Comments can be added, edited, deleted and reply to comments from other users.
+- After logging in, view your comments in the my profile system and change your password.

 ## Technical

-This project was bootstrapped with Create React App.
-The Context API was used to manage the state, using additionally useState and useReducer.
-The design of the application was independently designed.
-The CSS module was chosen to style the application due to the encapsulation of the CSS classes of the components.
-The application is adapted to display on screens with different resolutions.
-Validation of registration and login forms without the use of external libraries has been written.
-The axios library and the fetch API were used to connect to the API.
-The routing was built using the react-router library.
-Environment variables used.
-I know that the downside is the lack of tests, but I plan to include them in the next project I'm working on.
+- This project was bootstrapped with Create React App.
+- The Context API was used to manage the state, using additionally useState and useReducer.
+- The design of the application was independently designed.
+- The CSS module was chosen to style the application due to the encapsulation of the CSS classes of the components.
+- The application is adapted to display on screens with different resolutions.
+- Validation of registration and login forms without the use of external libraries has been written.
+- The axios library and the fetch API were used to connect to the API.
+- The routing was built using the react-router library.
+- Environment variables used.

 ## :computer: Built With